Monday, February 10, 2014

 E = mc2

 What fascinates me is that around the same time that the artists were looking at life from a new perspective, so were the scientists.
-In 1905, Albert Einstein (1879-1955) was developing his own thoughts about the nature of reality and the relationship between energy and mass, and Max Planck (1858-1947) was originating quantum theory, for which he won the Nobel Prize in Physics in 1918.
+In 1905, Albert Einstein (1879-1955) was developing his own thoughts about the nature of reality and the relationship between energy and mass.
+Max Planck (1858-1947) was originating quantum theory, for which he won the Nobel Prize in Physics in 1918.

 Fernand Léger